Adjoint methods for obstacle problems and weakly coupled systems of PDE

-The proof of property (ii) follows by choosing $\varphi_1 = \varphi_2 \equiv 1$ in \eqref{gbh} and \eqref{gbh2}, and summing up the relations obtained. \end{proof} We are now able to prove a uniform bound on $u^{\varepsilon}_1$ and $u^{\varepsilon}_2$. \begin{Lemma} There exists a positive constant $C$, independent of $\varepsilon$, such that
+We are now able to prove a uniform bound on $u^{\varepsilon}_1$ and $u^{\varepsilon}_2$. {The proof is skipped, since it is analogous to those of the previous sections.} \begin{Lemma} There exists a positive constant $C$, independent of $\varepsilon$, such that